bbakernoaa/CATChem/docs/user-guide/overview.md

 # Model Overview

-CATChem is a modern atmospheric chemistry transport model designed for operational weather prediction and research applications.
+CATChem is a modern atmospheric chemistry library and modeling component that can be integrated into atmospheric chemistry models used for operational weather, smoke, and air quality prediction and research applications.

 ## Architecture